sonatype-nexus-community/cs-auth-proxy/README.md

   communicate with the LDAP instance, and associate the LDAP *administrators* group to the *System Administrator* role.

+* IQ does *not* use LDAP directly.
+By default, authenticated users granted access to the "Developer" role.
+Administrators should be added to the IQ server and to the appropriate IQ role(s).

 The base images for the environment are available on Dockerhub and customized at runtime.